Own-Data-Privateer/hoardy-web/README.md

   This way, in the future, you can easily share dumps from the "anonymous" instance without worrying about leaking your private data or login credentials.

-- In a logged-in browser/profile you should probably disable capture by default, or enable "limbo" mode and disable `Stash 'collected' reqres into local storage`.
+- In a logged-in browser/profile you should either

+  - train yourself to perform logins in separate tabs with capture disabled, or

+  - disable capture by default and only enable it in tabs you never login in, or

-  Then, you should probably perform actual logins in separate tabs, the collected data of which you then discard.
+  - (which, in author's humble opinion, is both most convenient and sufficiently paranoid) enable "limbo" mode by default, disable `Stash 'collected' reqres into local storage`, and then train yourself to perform logins in separate tabs (which is rather simple in this case: simply middle-click all "Login" links), the collected data of which you then discard.

-  This way, no login credentials will get accidentally saved by `Hoardy-Web`.
+  This way, no login credentials will ever get accidentally saved by `Hoardy-Web`.

 - You can add `hoardy-web serve`/`hoardy-web-sas` to Autorun or start it from your `~/.xsession`, `systemd --user`, etc.